Skew left braces and isomorphism problems for Hopf-Galois structures on Galois extensions: Brace equivalence and Hopf algebra isomorphisms

 Brace equivalence is an equivalence relation, so we have the notion of a {\em brace class} of regular, $G$-stable subgroups, and the brace classes partition the set of regular $ G $-stable subgroups of $ \Perm(G) $.
-By proposition \ref{prop_parameterization}, the brace class of a regular $ G $-stable subgroup $ N $ of $ \Perm(G) $ is $ \{ \varphi^{-1} N \varphi \mid \varphi \in \Aut(G) \} $, and this brace class has size $ | \Aut(G) | / |\Aut_{Br}(\B)| $, where $ \B $ is the brace corresponding to $ N $.
+By Proposition \ref{prop_parameterization}, the brace class of a regular $ G $-stable subgroup $ N $ of $ \Perm(G) $ is $ \{ \varphi^{-1} N \varphi \mid \varphi \in \Aut(G) \} $, and this brace class has size $ | \Aut(G) | / |\Aut_{Br}(\B)| $, where $ \B $ is the brace corresponding to $ N $.

-\begin{example} Let $G$ be a finite group, and let $N=\lambda(G)$ as in \ref{example_brace_trivial}, thereby giving rise to the trivial brace.
-Once again, any automorphism of $(\lambda(G),\circ)$ will also preserve $\cdot$, hence the brace class containing $\lambda(G)$ is precisely $\{\lambda(G)\}$. \end{example}
+\begin{example} Let $G$ be a finite group, and let $N=\lambda(G)$ as in Example \ref{example_brace_trivial}, thereby giving rise to the trivial brace.
+Any automorphism of $(\lambda(G),\circ)$ will also preserve $\cdot$, hence the brace class containing $\lambda(G)$ is precisely $\{\lambda(G)\}$. \end{example}

-\begin{example} Let $G$ be a finite group, and let $N=\rho(G)$ as in \ref{example_brace_almost_trivial}, thereby giving rise to the almost trivial brace.
-It is easy to see that any automorphism of $(\rho(G),\circ)$ will also preserve $\cdot$, hence the brace class containing $\rho(G)$ is precisely $\{\rho(G)\}$. \end{example}
+\begin{example} Let $G$ be a finite group, and let $N=\rho(G)$ as in Example \ref{example_brace_almost_trivial}, thereby giving rise to the almost trivial brace.
+Any automorphism of $(\rho(G),\circ)$ will also preserve $\cdot$, hence the brace class containing $\rho(G)$ is precisely $\{\rho(G)\}$. \end{example}